CSRD in logistics:

 Will companies be penalized for non-compliance with CSRD?

-It is still uncertain when the EU Commission will start to place penalties on businesses failing to comply with CSRD, but it is expected that these penalties will be significant.
-The nature and the value of the penalties will depend on different Member States.
+It is still uncertain when the EU Commission will start penalizing businesses for failing to comply with CSRD, but these penalties are expected to be significant.
+The nature and value of the penalties will depend on different Member States.

 CSRD wrap-up: 6 things you want to know!